nathanmfast/particle_photon_pc_keyboard/README.md

 You'll need to create your own `config.h` in the `src/` folder modeled after `config.h.example` (which is also in the `src/` folder).

 The config requires you to provide:
-- your WiFi credentials (as well as optional alternate WiFi credentials for redundancy / easy of password changes)
+- your WiFi credentials (as well as optional alternate WiFi credentials for redundancy / ease of password changes)
 - your MQTT server info

 ## Compile and Flash Firmware